 Click here for the log-in screen.

-If you would like to discuss use of this IRB ICON course as a class or group requirement, or if you have any questions or concerns about the ICON course, please contact IRB-Outreach@uiowa.edu.
+If you would like to discuss use of this IRB ICON a class or group requirement, or if you have any questions or concerns about the ICON course, please contact IRB-Outreach@uiowa.edu.

 The Education and Outreach Program has a table top display about the Institutional Review Board (IRB) and the Human Subjects Office.
 We welcome opportunities to set up this display and hand out educational materials at research-oriented events such as conferences and workshops, poster sessions, training events for new faculty, staff or students, etc.